 The Center and our allies continue to battle it out in court, while at the same time pressing for a permanent halt on offshore drilling in all U.S. waters, starting in Alaska.

 Oil Development on Land

-We’ve also been working to save the Arctic National Wildlife Refuge since 2001, when we forced the Bush administration to release information about the impacts of Arctic Refuge oil drilling on polar bears.
-Lobbyists and government agencies continue to push for destructive drilling.
-The Obama administration is in the process of comprehensive planning for the Arctic Refuge, and we’re working to secure full wilderness protection for the entire refuge, including the biologically rich coastal plain.
+We’vebeen working to save the Arctic National Wildlife Refuge since 2001, when we forced the Bush administration to release information about the impacts of Arctic Refuge oil drilling on polar bears.
+The oil industry has continues to push for destructive drilling and sadly has convinced the Trump administration and congressional Republicans to open the area up to oil leasing, so we first sued to block that move in 2018.

-While the Arctic Refuge has been spared from oil-industry assaults so far, the sensitive habitats and wilderness-quality lands of the Western Arctic Reserve — also, significantly, called the National Petroleum Reserve-Alaska — haven't been so lucky.
-The largest unprotected wilderness in the United States, made up of more than 23 million largely untouched acres — including Teshekpuk Lake, one of the country’s most important wetlands — the reserve is home to numerous imperiled species, including spectacled and Steller's eiders, yellow-billed loons and polar bears.
+While the Arctic Refuge hasn't seen any drilling yet, the Western Arctic Reserve — also, significantly, called the National Petroleum Reserve-Alaska — hasn't been so lucky.
+The largest unprotected wilderness in the United States, made up of more than 23 million mostly untouched acres — including Teshekpuk Lake, one of the country’s most important wetlands — the reserve is home to numerous imperiled species, including spectacled and Steller's eiders, yellow-billed loons and polar bears.
 Since more than a decade ago, more than half of the reserve has been opened to oil and gas leasing.

 The Trump administration first released its plan to open up 18.6 million acres of the Arctic Reserve to oil and gas development inn June 2020, even in long-protected sensitive habitat areas.
 Burning the recoverable oil in that region would release more than 1 billion tons of carbon pollution, the equivalent of running 300 coal-fired power plant for a year.
 Beyond our suit to challenge that plan, we'll continue to oppose any of the individual drilling projects it allows.